shedrachokonofua/a-brief-albeit-facile-talk-about-monads/README.md

 // const head = (list: number[]): Maybe.Maybe<number> => value === undefined ?
 Maybe.Just.of(value) : Maybe.Nothing.of();
 ```

 Ok nice, but why would anyone want to go through that trouble?
-Like we said either, compositional flow.
+Like I said earlier, compositional flow.
 Let's say we want to find the square of the head of a list of numbers.

 ```typescript